- Rebecca Tomasis

 High-quality visuals

-Your banner image should be eye-catching and of high quality, as it's the first thing visitors will see.
-Whether you choose to feature an image of yourself, your work or a visual representation of your skills, ensure that it is clear and visually appealing.
+Your banner image should be eye-catching and high quality, as it's the first thing visitors will see.
+Feature an image of yourself, your work, or something that represents your skills—just make sure it’s clear, original, and visually appealing.

 Complement your profile picture